haxorthematrix/CYD_ESP32-AirTag-Scanner/README.md

 ## Instructions

-### Preparing the Firmware Files
-1. Locate the following firmware files:
-   - `airtag_scanner.ino.bootloader.bin`
-   - `airtag_scanner.ino.partitions.bin`
-   - `airtag_scanner.ino.bin`
-2. Move these files to your Flipper Zero's SD card, specifically into the `apps_data/esp_flasher/` directory.
-For better organization, you can create a new folder within `esp_flasher` named `airtag`.

 ### Flashing the Firmware
-1. Connect your CYD-ESP32 or ESP32-S3 to your computer and enter bootloader mode.
-To do this:
+1. Connect your CYD-ESP32 to your computer
+2. The CYD uses the CH340 USB to UART chip.
+If you do not have a driver already installed for this chip you may need to install one.
+Check out [Sparkfun's guide for installation instruction](https://learn.sparkfun.com/tutorials/how-to-install-ch340-drivers/all)
+3. You will need to have the ESP32 setup for your Arduino IDE, [instructions can be found here](https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html).
-   - You can then select basically any ESP32 board in the boards menu.
-(I usually use "ESP32 Dev Module", but it doesn't really matter)
-   - If you see errors uploading a sketch, try setting board upload speed to 115200
+4. You can then select basically any ESP32 board in the boards menu.
+(I usually use "ESP32 Dev Module", but it doesn't really matter) If you see errors uploading a sketch, try setting board upload speed to `115200`
-   - Press the **Reset** button once.
-   - Release the **Boot** button.
-2. On your Flipper Zero, navigate to the ESP Flasher app located in `Apps` > `GPIO`.
-3. Select `Manual Flash`.
-4. If you are using an ESP32-S3, select `Select if using S3`.
-5. Proceed to flash the firmware files in the following order:
-   - Click on `bootloader` and select the `airtag_scanner.ino.bootloader.bin` file.
-   - Click on `Part Table` and select the `airtag_scanner.ino.partitions.bin` file.
-   - Click on `FirmwareA` and select the `airtag_scanner.ino.bin` file.
-6. Leave all other options at their default settings and click `FLASH`.
-7. Wait for the flashing process to complete.
+5. Wait for the flashing process to complete.

 ### Using the Scanner
-1. Once flashing is complete, open the UART Terminal app on your Flipper Zero.
-2. Press the reset button on your ESP32 module.
-The device should start scanning for AirTags and display information such as MAC addresses and payloads.
+1. Once flashing is complete, the device should reboot and start scanning for AirTags and display information such as MAC addresses and payloads.